 - Healing: is a software for beginners who want to start in this world of 3D printing created by Slicer Software to prepare STL files for this type of printers with our designs.
 It is free and available for Linux.

-- 123D Catch: It is also free and has similar characteristics to the previous one, although it is not available for Linux, it is for those who have the Google Android system.
+- 123D Wrestling: It is also free and has similar characteristics to the previous one, although it is not available for Linux, it is for those who have the Google Android system.

 - 3D Slash: a software that has little to envy to the previous ones, it is free and it is available to create our 3D models both from Linux and based on a web interface to handle it from any web browser.

 - TinkerCAD: is a 3D printing software to create our designs that is available for free and created by the prestigious Autodesk company, the same as AutoCAD.
 And although it does not have an exclusive version for Linux, it is web-based so it can be used from any browser.

 - 3DTin: similar to the previous one, based on web thanks to the WebGL API, although with some limitations compared to its competitors.
 It is also free ...

 - ViewSTL: similar in characteristics to the previous one, although quite simplistic and simple, since it only serves to display STL files.